How to Measure Modern Marketing ROI

 - Are you thinking like a CFO with numbers?
 The investing metaphor is apt in that there are many different places where you can spend your money—countries, channels, products, and customer groups.
 So how are you allocating your marketing dollars?
-The marketing discipline has evolved to where being quantitatively rigorous and having as much financial acumen as the finance people has become really important.
+The marketing discipline has evolved to where being quantitatively rigorous and having as much financial acumen as the finance people have become really important.

 - A crucial aspect of the entire process was the creation of test-and-learn discipline.
 Testing anything means you need measurements.
 Everything measured was broken down into two elements: efficiency and effectiveness.

 - Efficiency: consolidating the agency roster, running rigorous RFPs, negotiating commercial terms with all agencies, getting better at understanding costs and being very precise about competitively bidding out work.

 - Effectiveness: improving targeting of digital-media buy, understanding where ROI was best, examining research activities to avoid duplication and to ensure building and sharing of knowledge.

 - Measuring Modern Marketing ROI takes time—but not too much time.
 This project took eight to nine months.
 Chambers’ team developed around 50 different measures that they have been able to put in place and are now tracking.

 - The captured savings go into a “pot” where it is measured and then redeployed to a series of growth projects.

 - The budget is now aligned, not on a percentage-of-sales basis, but on a much more sophisticated, what-are-we-actually-getting-on-our-return basis for that marketing spend.